jeswheel/Dissertation/README.md

    - [x] Fix parameter table
       - [x] Needs to change namerefs to referencing supplement, once created.
    - [x] Short names for all tables
 - [ ] Check references (are first names always abbreviated?
-Capitalizations consistent? etc.)
+Capitalizations consistent?
+Links / DOIs? etc.)
 - [ ] Check for any TODOs left in anywhere in the repository.